 In March 2015, Shaw Trust was awarded National Offender Management Service (NOMS) Co-financing Organisation Round 3 (CFO3) contracts.
 CFO3 is a programme co-funded by the ESF for England and is aimed at improving the social inclusion of ex-offenders, in a bid to improve their lives and reduce re-offending by providing access to mainstream services, training, and employment opportunities.
 Shaw Trust is the prime contractor for London, the East of England and the South West of England.

 In April 2017, Her Majesty’s Prison and Probation Service (HMPPS) replaced the National Offender Management Service (NOMS).
 The new agency has been structured to ensure that HMPPS and its supply chain are able to meet the specific needs of the people we work with, both in custody and in the community.
 The way that CFO3 is delivered on a day-to-day basis will not change.

-As part of our justice work, Shaw Trust supports gang members, women exploited by the sex industry, young offenders, individuals with a substance addiction and offenders with mental ill-health.
-We use a flexible, tailored approach to ensure that individuals receive relevant, carefully targeted support that will enable them to turn their lives around and stop committing crime.
-We support offenders during their time in prison and after they re-enter the community.
+Shaw Trust and our supply chain partners support gang members, women exploited by the sex industry, young offenders, individuals with a substance addiction and offenders with mental ill-health.
+We use a flexible and tailored approach to ensure that we enable our participants to turn their lives around and stop the cycle of offending.

 Please contact us to discuss our justice sector work in more detail.